SerenityOS/serenity/Documentation/Kernel/AHCILocking.md

 return true;
 ```

-### Why we need soft and hard locking in the AHCI code?
+### Why do we need soft and hard locking in the AHCI code?

 First of all, the proper way of taking a `SpinLock` and `Lock` is to:
 ```c++